Native to (or naturalized in) Oregon:

 - Sun.
 Susceptible to coryneum canker when grown inland away from cool coastal winds (Sunset Western Garden Book, 2001)

 - Hardy to USDA Zone 7 Native to California's Monterey Peninsula along the central coast were only two native stands persist.
 The Lone Cypress at Cypress Point on the peninsula is one of the most photographed trees in California.
 It is widely planted as an ornamental and windbreak along the California coastline and grown in forest timberlands in South Africa, New Zealand and Australia.

 - Taxonomy: There has been a good deal of taxonomic discussion in recent years regarding some of the species in the Cupressaceae.
-This has resulted in Monterey Cypress being classified as Cupressus macrocarpa (Royal Bot.
-Garden, Kew; USDA GRIN), Hesperocyparis macrocarpa (The Jepson Manual, 2nd Ed.), and Callitropsis macrocarpa (Integrated Taxonomic Information System).
+This has resulted in Monterey Cypress being classified as Cupressus macrocarpa, and more recently as Hesperocyparis macrocarpa (The Jepson Manual, 2nd Ed., Kew), and Callitropsis macrocarpa (Integrated Taxonomic Information System).

 - macrocarpa: macro, large or long; carpo, fruit; hence large-fruited.